2022 Alabama elections

 The 2022 Alabama elections were held on Tuesday, November 8, 2022.
 The primary elections were held on May 24, 2022, with runoffs taking place on June 21, 2022.

-The state elected its class III U.S. Senator, 4 of 9 members of the Alabama State Board of Education, all of its seats in the House of Representatives, 2 of 9 seats on the Supreme Court of Alabama, 4 of 10 seats on the Alabama Appellate Court and all seats of the Alabama House of Representatives and the Alabama Senate.
-It also voted on five ballot measures.
+The state elected its class III U.S. senator, 4 of 9 members of the Alabama State Board of Education, all of its seats in the House of Representatives, 2 of 9 seats on the Supreme Court of Alabama, 4 of 10 seats on the Alabama Appellate Court and all seats of the Alabama House of Representatives and the Alabama Senate.
+It also voted on five ballot measures, including the adoption of a new state constitution, replacing the Alabama Constitution of 1901.

 Federal offices

 United States class III Senate seat

 Republican incumbent Richard Shelby retired.
 Republican Katie Britt won the open seat against Democrat Will Boyd.

 United States House of Representatives

 Alabama has seven seats in the House of Representatives.
 Six are held by Republicans, and one is held by a Democrat.
 Five of the Republicans and the one Democrat won reelection.
 One Republican, Mo Brooks from the 5th Congressional District, retired, and was succeeded by Republican Dale Strong.